GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 I started doing a basic optimization of it for my first speed up project.
 I will use numpy arrays next to see if they make it even faster.
 I am liking this module more than the first one because it feels way easier to get what I want coded up.

+6/6/2022 and 6/7/2022
+Finished up the first part of the module where I am using libraries and different methods of writing code for speed ups.
+I was very suprised by Numba and encourage anybody interested in speeding up python to check it out.
+It is quite OP.
+This weekend I plan to start the next part of the module which will focused on techniques that apply for most uses cases.
+I plan on calling C code, doing some parallelization, calling C code from python [really already did that with the random function] and also looking at Cython.
+Cython may end up bringing me back to the first part of the module, because it may fit better there than in this part.
+The plan is to keep it in the python timing notebook and just keep that one going.

 ------------------------------------------------------------------------------------------------------------------

 # File List